OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 using OceanBioME.Models: teos10_density
 carbon_chemistry = CarbonChemistry(; density_function = teos10_density)
 ```
+But this comes at the cost of significantly increased computational expense and GPU incompatability.

 During the conversion from practical to absolute salinity units the location can then also be entered for (very slightly, in this example ~``10^{-4}\mu``atm) improved accuracy:
 ```@example carbon-chem
 carbon_chemistry(2145, 2448, 25.4, 36.45; lon = -31.52, lat = 33.75)